NgileahObservatory/Patched-497/README.md

 The ASCOM.LX90.Telescope driver exposes the <a href="http://www.ascom-standards.org/Help/Platform/html/T_ASCOM_DeviceInterface_ITelescopeV3.htm" target="browser">ASCOM ITelescopeV3 interface.</a>

-It attempts to rigorously adhere to the expectations of this interface in terms of exceptions thrown and states that test true post calling the functions on that interface, etc.
+The driver attempts to rigorously adhere to the expectations of this interface in terms of exceptions thrown and states that test true/false post calling the functions on that interface, and what next states or functions are valid etc.

 ### Overview.